groupvine/gv-doc/about/golocal.md

 service to offer two opportunities for schools and local businesses:

 - <a href="#golocal-for-sponsorships">
-  GoLocal for schools looking to increase their Premium Level Sponsorships </a>
+  GoLocal for schools looking to increase their premium level sponsorships </a>
   by including compelling, high visibility placements for sponsors’ ads just below the header of your emails (in place of the current GroupVine or other ads).
 If you are